 Simon Halliday 1970-2020

-by Jon Sharples, added to by Colin Woolford
+by Jon Sharples, Pete Browning, Martin Brady.
+Edited by Colin Woolford

 Simon Halliday brought his infectious enthusiasm to Clayton le Moors Harriers in January 2004.
 He was already an established and highly competent caver but was keen to improve his fitness and endurance.
 Referring to himself as “a fat caver often found at the bar”, he took to fell running like a duck to water and was always keen to seek out and conquer the next challenge.
 He transformed his fitness and completed some of the toughest, hardest races in the fell running calendar, including the Yorkshire Three Peaks, Langdale, Borrowdale, Wasdale, the Bens of Jura and Old County Tops with